Advances in UV LED Technology

 Field Tests

-An earlier study by Green, et al. (2012) likewise showed no significant difference between their 18-LED 395 nm UV light (arranged as two banks of 9 LEDs) and an 8-Watt fluorescent UV bulb.
+Similarly, Green et al. (2012) found no significant difference between an 18-LED 395 nm UV light and an 8-watt fluorescent UV bulb in sampling emerging aquatic macroinvertebrates.

 Conclusion